Renaissance: Other Renaissances

-The term Renaissance has also been used to define periods outside of the 15th and 16th centuries.
+The term Renaissance has also been used to define periods outside of the 15th and 16th centuries in the earlier Medieval period.
 Charles H. Haskins (1870–1937), for example, made a case for a Renaissance of the 12th century.
 Other historians have argued for a Carolingian Renaissance in the 8th and 9th centuries, Ottonian Renaissance in the 10th century and for the Timurid Renaissance of the 14th century.
 The Islamic Golden Age has been also sometimes termed with the Islamic Renaissance.
+The Macedonian Renaissance is a term used for a period in the Roman Empire in the 9th-11th centuries CE.

-Other periods of cultural rebirth have also been termed "renaissances", such as the Bengal Renaissance, Tamil Renaissance, Nepal Bhasa renaissance, al-Nahda or the Harlem Renaissance.
+Other periods of cultural rebirth in Modern times have also been termed "renaissances", such as the Bengal Renaissance, Tamil Renaissance, Nepal Bhasa renaissance, al-Nahda or the Harlem Renaissance.
 The term can also be used in cinema.
 In animation, the Disney Renaissance is a period that spanned the years from 1989 to 1999 which saw the studio return to the level of quality not witnessed since their Golden Age of Animation.
-The San Francisco Renaissance was a vibrant period of exploratory poetry and fiction writing in that city in the mid-20th century.
+The San Francisco Renaissance was a vibrant period of exploratory poetry and fiction writing in San Francisco in the mid-20th century.